lumigo-io/wild-rydes-workshop/tutorial/content/_index.md

 weight: 1
 ---

-# Troubleshooting AWS Serverless Applications with Lumigo
 [![Lumigo](images/lumigo.png)](https://lumigo.io/)

-### Welcome
+## Welcome

 Lumigo is a troubleshooting platform for serverless applications.
 With one-click distributed tracing, Lumigo lets developers effortlessly find & fix issues in serverless and microservices environments.

-In this workshop you will learn how easy it can be to debug AWS serverless applications with Lumigo.
+In this workshop, you will learn how easy it can be to debug AWS serverless applications with Lumigo using Wild Rydes, a complex microservice-based application built with AWS Lambda, Amazon ECS, and a lot of AWS-managed services.

-### Learning Objectives
+## Learning Objectives

-- Create and deploy a demo application
+- Deploy a demo application using the AWS Cloud Development Kit
-- Integrate Lumigo with the demo application and view your application in Lumigo
 - Use Lumigo to troubleshoot timeouts and business logic
-- Identify slow dependencies and debug slow Lambda invocations
+- Identify slow dependencies and debug slow Lambda invocations and ECS requests
 - Setting up alerts in Lumigo

-### Expected Duration
+## Expected Duration

-- 2 Hours
+1 Hour

-### Who should take this workshop?
+## Who should take this workshop?

 - Software Developers
 - Infrastructure Engineers